THE STEINBERG LAW FIRM BLOG

 Changing Injury or Workers’ Compensation Attorneys During Your Case Is Possible

 When it comes to selecting an attorney, you want the best person qualified to represent you.
-But what if you selected your attorney, and after all the research you conducted or the great recommendations you received, you are still unsatisfied by their representation and services?
+But what if you selected your attorney, and after all the research you conducted or the great recommendations you received, you are still unsatisfied with their representation and services?
 Well, do not fret because you may have options to switch attorneys, even after the case has been filed.

 Reasons to Switch Attorneys